 What we do – Science

-ECCO Fellowships, Grants, Travel Awards
+ECCO Fellowships, Grants and Travel Awards

-Travel Awards give young investigators the opportunity to visit different IBD centres across Europe, to learn scientific techniques or be clinical observers.
-Travel award recipients are awarded a total amount of EUR 1,500.-.
+Travel Awards give investigators who are not yet 40 years of age the opportunity to visit different IBD centres across Europe, to learn scientific techniques or be clinical observers.
+Travel Award recipients receive a total amount of EUR 1,500.-.

-The N-ECCO Travel Award has been introduced for one IBD Nurse member of ECCO who is sponsored to visit another European centre to observe nursing care.
+The N-ECCO Travel Award enables one IBD Nurse member of ECCO per year to visit another European centre to observe nursing care.
 Observational learning is essential for development as an IBD Nurse and this is a fantastic opportunity to gain financial support to do so.
+The N-ECCO Travel Awards recipient will receive a total of EUR 1,500.-.

 Publications